nuxeo/nuxeo-drive/nuxeo-drive-client/digital_signature.md

 #### Trusted certificate, required for the released application

 You can get one from a certification authority.
+Then you need to import it into the Windows Root certificate store with  `certmgr.msc`.

 #### Self-signed certificate, for tests only!